-Professionally, Sensei Perez worked as an art director at several New York City advertising agencies before moving to Maine in 1983.
-At the last advertising agency he worked at in New York City, he was the Art Director in charge of the creative group for WNBC-TV NY, NBC's Flagship Station.
+Professionally, Sensei Perez worked as an art director at several New York City advertising agencies working on a variety of national and international accounts before moving to Maine in 1983.
+At the last advertising agency he worked at in New York City, he was an Art Director working in the creative group for NBC-TV.

 After moving to Maine, Sensei Perez quickly ended his graphic arts career to fulfill his childhood dream of becoming a martial arts instructor.
 He also obtained a massage therapist license in Maine and practiced both fulltime from 1986 until 2008.
 Since then he has taught martial arts and practiced massage therapy only part time.

-Sensei Perez resides in Sanford Maine with his family and enjoys canoeing, camping and the outdoors of Maine.
-He has never regretted leaving the uber-urban Big Apple for the country life of northern New England.
+Sensei Perez resides in Sanford Maine with his family and enjoys the rural life of Maine.
+He has never regretted leaving the uber-urban Big Apple.

 Sensei David McKnight - ChiDan - 4th Degree Black Belt*: Senior Instructor

 A native of Maine, Sensei McKnight started his martial arts training with Sensei Perez in 1999.
-He has achieved a Sandan (3rd degree black belt) in Matsumura Seito Karate-do & Kobudo at Northern Crane Martial Arts Association and has been a dedicated student for over 16 years.
+He has achieved a Chidan (4th degree black belt) in Matsumura Seito Karate-do & Kobudo at Northern Crane Martial Arts Association and has been a dedicated student for over 18 years.
 Sensei McKnight graduated from Thornton Academy in 1984.
 He graduated from Southern Maine Tech in Electronics.
-He resides in Dayton Maine and works as a technician in a high Tech company.
+He has one adult son and resides in Dayton Maine with his wife.
+Sensei McKnight productive non-martial arts time is spent as a technician at a High-Tech company.

 *Martial Arts Degrees are very subjective.
 Some styles or associations have members that are considered masters and hold very high ranks like 9th & 10th degree while still under the age of 40, some even in their 20's and some even have black belts under the age of 10.
-This is unimaginable in the old traditional systems like Northern Crane's where it can take up to 7 years or more just to go from white belt to black belt.
+This is unimaginable in the old traditional systems like the one taught at Northern Crane where it can take up to 7 years or more just to go from white belt to 1st degree black belt (Shodan).

 Koskinen, MD - Portland, ME